fdg-rp/web-landing/content/1.news/home.md

 ---
 title: "News"
-description: "Keep up to date of all the FDG news"
+description: "Keep up to date with all the FDG news and community updates"
 aside: true
 bottom: true
 toc: true